centrahq/api-documentation/user/pages/03.guides/04.pos-integration/docs.md

 ---
 title: Integrating Centra with POS systems
 altTitle: POS integration
-excerpt: Learn how to integrate your Centra with your Point of Sales system
+excerpt: Would you like to make it possible for your customers to pick up their orders themselves?
+Click here to learn how to integrate Centra with your Point of Sales system
 taxonomy:
   category: docs
 ---